tboudreaux/dokuUpload/README.md

 handler to the EXTENSION_LOOKUP dictionary in dispactch.py.
 Then impliment your custom handler.
 Each handler needs to have the same interface.
-The handler interface takes a filepath and returns content, metadata, and dMarkdown. content is what will be included in the page from the file, metadata is a dict containing a title, likeley file tupe (lft) and a description (dft).
+The handler interface takes a filepath and returns content, metadata, and dMarkdown. content is what will be included in the page from the file, metadata is a dict which is returned from the generate_ai_description function in dokuUpload.gpt.
 Finally dMarkdown is a boolean which controls wheather content will be placed in a code tag with the file type determined by the lft field in metadata or if it will be directly embedded.
 If false it will be a code block, otherwise it will be directly embedded.